I-rem/snow-crash/level08/Ressources/README.md

 ![image](https://github.com/user-attachments/assets/0f51ad1d-7c4b-4a1d-8210-33f0ade20606)

 When we execute level07 it asks for a file to read.
-But when we provide it a file (token) in this case, tells us that we don't have access.
+But when we provide it a file ,token in this case,it tells us that we don't have access.
 How rude!

 If I don't have access then let's see who does,